friendlyantz/quote_builder/README.md

 Note:
 - [x] One thing to avoid at this point is adding a not: null constraint to the new 'item' field.
 The reason for this is because 'item' doesn't have valid data yet and setting a constraint will only force it to throw exceptions everywhere.

+### App also need to start referencing new Item table based on current product enum name

+we can either seed the DB with appropriate products and use find_by to match with enum `product or create Items automatically.

+Seeding seems to be a safer option as we can narrow down options and modify them later.

 ## Phase 2a:  Start assigning newly generated QuoteProduct to Items table
 create concern with before callback
 ```ruby